-- 1. Official Transcript of the attended college. - 2.
+- 1. Official Transcript of the college attended. - 2.
 Catalog or other published description of the course(s) being transferred. - 3.
 Syllabus of each course to be transferred. - 4.
 Approvals, Licensure and Accreditation of Transfer College or program on college letterhead.